AustinKirby/C-Assignment-1/README.md

 If there is an error during reading inData.txt, your code should take care of the situation, i.e., consider a zero for that particular input that makes the error if you are expecting a number.
 For example if there is a character ‘A’ instead of width of a rectangle, you should consider a zero for the width and proceed for the rest of data in inData.txt.
 For any other possible errors, just clear the error and proceed reading the rest of inData.txt.

-Rubric:
-The program compiles and link successfully:          1 Mark (Note that if your code does not compile and link, you receive zero for this assignment.)
-The program checks and treat I/O errors correctly: 3 Mark The program produces correct outputs:                   6 Marks